fl4shorg/neext-gift-redeem-91/replit.md

 ## Project Overview
 This is a One Piece themed application that allows users to redeem "Akuma no Mi" (Devil Fruit) codes to receive account credentials.
 The app features a pirate-themed UI with orange glowing effects and is built with React, TypeScript, and Vite.

-## Current State
+## Current State (Updated: September 19, 2025)
 - ✅ Successfully set up in Replit environment
-- ✅ Dependencies installed and running
+- ✅ Dependencies installed and running (npm install completed)
-- ✅ Vite configuration fixed for Replit (port 5000, host 0.0.0.0)
+- ✅ Vite configuration properly configured for Replit (port 5000, host 0.0.0.0)
-- ✅ CSS import order fixed
+- ✅ Development workflow configured and running successfully
-- ✅ Workflow configured and running
+- ✅ Application tested and working in Replit environment
-- ✅ Deployment configuration set up
+- ✅ Deployment configuration set up for autoscale deployment
 - ✅ Project import completed successfully

 ## Project Architecture